Saint-Parize-le-Châtel

 Saint-Parize-le-Châtel ([sɛ̃ paʁiz lə ʃatɛl]) is a commune in the Nièvre département in central France.

 The Circuit de Nevers Magny-Cours, a famous motor racing circuit that hosts the Formula One French Grand Prix, is located in the communes of Magny-Cours and Saint-Parize-le-Châtel.

 History

 The area was evangelised in the 6th century by Patricius (Saint Patrice), a monk after whom the village was named.
 Before that, the place was known as Gentilico, Gentiliaco or Gentilly.

-During the French Revolution, Saint-Parize-le-Châtel was renamed Brenery for some months.
+During the French Revolution, Saint-Parize-le-Châtel was renamed Brennery for some months.